keremlin/DeepRemember/README.md

 ### Prerequisites
 - Node.js (version 14 or higher)
 - Whisper (for subtitle generation): `pip install openai-whisper`
+- Supabase account (for remote database) - optional, can use SQLite for local development

 ### Quick Start
 ```bash